boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.6.2 =
+* Fixed bug that kept group invitation member list from being populated on some non-MU setups
+* Fixed bug that kept non-admins from seeing Send Invites group tab

 = 0.6.1 =
 * Added checks to allow email invitations to work when groups component is disabled
 * Fixed l18n bugs with error messages